 A postpartum body has a lot going on.

-A weak core and pelvic floor creates a whole host of compensations in other parts of the body…weak glutes, tight hips, and a tight back, to name a few.
-(If you haven’t already, you might want to check out last week’s post on exactly what happens in your body during pregnancy)
+A weak core and pelvic floor create a whole host of compensations in other parts of the body…weak glutes, tight hips, and a tight back, to name a few.
+(If you haven’t already, you might want to check out this post on exactly what happens in your body during pregnancy)

 In the words of some of my students, it’s easy to feel like “Pregnancy trashed my body.”